Many outdoor wood boiler owners ask the question “Should I put antifreeze in my outdoor boiler?”

 The answer is almost always the same – “NO!”

 - You most likely don’t need it – but see the exceptions below.

 - Antifreeze is very expensive.
 We are burning wood to save money, right?

-- Antifreeze reduces your efficiency approximately 13 percent.
+- Antifreeze reduces your efficiency by approximately 13 percent.

 - How much antifreeze is needed?
 We cannot say because you must FOLLOW the antifreeze manufacturer’s recommendation for how much antifreeze to use, according to the freeze protection you need.
 Some antifreeze products will give you freeze protection to 10 degrees at 40 percent mixture, some products will give you freeze protection only to 20 degrees with 75 percent mixture.
 So since every product is different, and your needs for freeze protection will depend upon where you live and the circumstances of your installation, follow the manufacturer’s guidelines!

-A customer once called and said that his pipes were frozen, but he had used antifreeze?
+A customer once called and said that his pipes were frozen, but he had used antifreeze.
 We asked how much, and he said that he thought 15 percent would be sufficient.
-Obviously it was not, and when he checked the manufacturer’s recommendation, he found that their solution could not provide him the freeze protection he needed unless he had 60 percent mixture in his water jacket.
+Obviously, it was not, and when he checked the manufacturer’s recommendation, he found that their solution could not provide him the freeze protection he needed unless he had a 60 percent mixture in his water jacket.